10 Snake Families With Just One Member

 Source: iNaturalist user Kim, Hyun-tae – CC BY 4.0

-This Korean species spent many years masquerading as a ratsnake, yet for years, naturalists and local Korean nature enthusiasts sensed that something was up.
-For one thing, it laid live young, whereas all other ratsnakes in the Elaphe family lay eggs.
+This Korean species spent many years masquerading as a ratsnake, yet for years, local nature enthusiasts sensed that something was up.
+For one thing, the snake laid live young, whereas all other ratsnakes in the Elaphe genus laid eggs.

 Chinese garter snakes were also far more aquatic than other ratsnakes.
-They spend their time in lagoons and lakes, hanging out in thickets along the edges, and rarely straying more than 10 metres away from water.
-The Chinese garter snake was dubbed Elaphe rufodorsata for decades, but in 2001, it was finally declared to be the only member of the Oocatochus family.
+They spent their time in lagoons and lakes, hanging out in thickets along the edge, and rarely straying more than 10 metres from water.
+The Chinese garter snake was dubbed Elaphe rufodorsata for decades, but in 2001, it was finally declared to be the only member of the new Oocatochus genus.

 4 Lined snake